Open Accessibility Menu

 Supply Shortages Impact Monoclonal Antibody Therapy at SCH

-St. Claire HealthCare (SCH) announced Friday, Jan.
+UK St. Claire (SCH) announced Friday, Jan.
 7, that the health system’s allocation of monoclonal antibody therapies has been depleted requiring them to put requests for treatment on hold.

 “Over the past few weeks, we’ve seen a rapid change in COVID,” said Will Melahn, MD, SCH’s Chief Medical Officer/ VP for Medical Affairs.
 “Not only are positive cases on the rise, but the Omicron variant has become the dominant strain in our area.”